top of page

 💬 A Gentle Reminder

+This journey isn’t about glorifying restriction or demonizing sugar.
 It’s about curiosity.
-About learning how your body and mind communicate, and noticing what happens when you give them a chance to regulate together.
+It’s about learning how your body and mind communicate and noticing what happens when you give them a chance to regulate together.

 Healing begins with awareness, not rules.